Prehab Is Your Best Chance At Quickly Recovering From Surgery

 If a surgery like TKR is in your future, or you want to do whatever you can to avoid one, slow-motion strength training is the solution.

-In addition to those who have prehabbed before surgery, we’ve helped many people avoid surgery altogether.
+In addition to those who have prehabbed before surgery, we’ve helped many people prevent injuries and avoid surgery altogether.

 - No longer has back or hip problems